sreejim93/CATS/Scripts/Readme.txt

 contains a Python script for performing feature selection on clinical data from the CATS project.
 The script focuses on identifying the most relevant features from a dataset to aid in subsequent analysis and model development.

+## Hyperparameter_Tuning.py

+Contains Python script for hyperparameter tuning of SVM, k-NN, and Logistic Regression models using GridSearchCV, including feature selection and cross-validation, to identify optimal parameters and evaluate model performance.